Communication Sciences and Disorders

 CATHERINE WEBB, Assistant Professor

-B.A., Augustana College; M.S.
-Nazareth College; Ph.D., University of Illinois at Chicago
+B.A., Augustana College; M.S., Nazareth College; Ph.D., University of Illinois at Chicago

 MAJOR IN COMMUNICATION SCIENCES AND DISORDERS.
-44 credits including CSD-110; CSD-205; CSD-210; CSD-215; CSD-220; CSD-305; CSD-310; CSD-315; CSD-405; CSD-410; two from CSD-415, CSD-420, CSD-425, CSD-430; CSD-480; CSD-490; optional: CSD-105.
-Required supporting courses (20 credits): LING-100; PSYC-216; Statistics; any course carrying BIOL prefix that is human- or animal-based, such as BIOL-130 or BIOL-140; CHEM 131 or 132 or PHYS 121 or 151.
+42 credits including CSD-110; CSD-205; CSD-210; CSD-215; CSD-220; CSD-305; CSD-310; CSD-315; CSD-405; CSD-410; two from CSD-415; CSD-420; CSD-425; CSD-430; CSD-460; CSD-490; optional: CSD-105.
+Required supporting courses (20 credits): LING-100; Any PSYC or SOAN course; Statistics such as PSYC 240 or MATH 130; any course carrying BIOL prefix that is human- or animal-based, such as BIOL-130 or BIOL-140; CHEM 131 or 132 or PHYS 121 or 151.

 Course repeat policy: An exception to the institutional course repeat policy may be available for students who intend to apply for graduate study in Speech-Language Pathology (SLP) at Augustana.
-With the support of the CSD department, a student may petition the Committee on Advanced Standing and Degrees to repeat and replace a course if the student has not met the minimum grade required for admission to the MS-SLP program.
+With the support of the CSD department, a student may petition the Committee on Advanced Standing and Degrees to repeat and replace a course if the student has not met the minimum grade required for admission to Augustana's MS-SLP program.
 This option does not apply for students pursuing graduate programs elsewhere.

 Courses (CSD)